rvbug/neovim/README.md

 ####  `lua/plugins/`

-The best way to keep everything modularize is to split your plugings into their own separate files and add it under this directory
-Lazy will automatically detect any changes on this folder and loads it.
+The best way to keep everything modularize is to split your plugings into their own separate files and add it under this directory.Lazy will automatically detect any changes on this folder and loads it.

 This file should always return a table and ad all the additional settings for that plugins inside the function like shown below.
 If you are using a different package manager like 'Packer' then the approach is different.

 See the sample setup for `lua/plugins/themes.lua`.
 This is the same approach for most of the plugins unless specified differently in their documentation.